Practitioner Forensic Psychologist

-Joanna has supervised 6 doctoral students through to successful completion and is currently the Director of Studies for three PhD students: Mansoor Mir (researching areas of special need and diversity within the provision of the Sex Offenders' Treatment Programme, Sarah Edwards (development of offender empathy and mentalisation) and Maria Scally (understanding of intimate partner violence within child custody hearings).
+Joanna has supervised 7 doctoral students through to successful completion and is currently the Director of Studies for two PhD students: Sarah Edwards (development of offender empathy and mentalisation) and Maria Scally (understanding of intimate partner violence within child custody hearings).
 She is also on the supervisory panel for Shola Apena-Rogers (sexual offending on the railways).
 Please get in touch if you are thinking of applying to us for a PhD in one of her areas of interest.

 Gekoski, Anna and Gray, Jacqueline M. and Adler, Joanna R. and Horvath, Miranda A. H. (2017) The prevalence and nature of sexual harassment and assault against women and girls on public transport: an international review.
 Journal of Criminological Research, Policy and Practice, 3 (1). pp. 3-16.
 ISSN 2056-3841